Koninginnedok: Characteristics

 1905 map with ADM's three dry docks.

 The design of Koninginnedok used English measures.
 It was to be 400 ft long.
 The width between the sides was to be 71 ft at the top and 63 ft on the pontoon.
 Height was to be 30 ft The lifting capacity had to be 4,000 tons with a center draft of 7 ft 3 in.

 The basement of the dry dock would consist of two parts.
 Each would consist of four pontoons with a 'length' of 49 ft, a breadth of 92 ft, and a depth of hold of 7 ft 9 in.
 There would be a space of 10 in between the pontoons.
 Each pontoon was divided into three compartments.

 Each part was connected by two sides that were 198 ft long.
 These were 10 ft wide at the top and 14 ft at the pontoon level.
 Each side consisted of four compartments and had a horizontal bulkhead that made an air chamber that would keep the dock afloat with the sides sticking out 2 ft 9 in above the water.

-The parts could be put together by a connection between the sides and form a big dry dock.
+The parts could be put together by a connection between the sides and form a single large dry dock.
 It was also possible to use the parts as two small dry docks.

 The pumping machinery of the dry dock would consist of four high pressure steam engines and boilers and four centrifugal pumps.
 Each side of the two parts would have a boiler and engine.
 (The boilers are shown below the small houses on top of the sides on both the 1878–79 photos.)
 The pumps of either the Gwynne or Appold system, had to be able to lift the dock from its greatest draft within two hours.

 On the inside of the sides, there would be a 6 ft 3 in wide walkway at about two-thirds of the height of the sides.
 On each of the four sides, this would also contain two shores that could be lowered by winches and put against the sides of a docking ship to keep it upright.
 At the 'bow' and 'stern' of the complete dock, there would be a light iron bridge to connect the upper parts of the sides.

-The first location were Koninginnedok would serve was next to ADM's repair shipyard, see 1905 map.
+The first location where Koninginnedok would serve was next to ADM's repair shipyard, see 1905 map.
 The site had been dredged to a depth of 10 m.
 At each corner, and in the center, three anchors of 4,000 kg kept it in place.